Rabbi Laurie Phillips

 Laurie is active in Kids4Peace, Vice President of MATAN, UPROOTED board member, and a trained birth doula.
 She is deeply committed to empowering women to reclaim mikveh through education and crafting individual experiences.
 Laurie is also a teacher of mindfulness and believes strongly that a regular practice involving silence and chanting can transform, nourish and heal.

-Laurie lives in Harlem with her husband Howard, step-son Adam, and their dog Daisy.
+Laurie lives in Brooklyn with her dog Daisy.

 Music Director & Co-Spiritual Leader

 Originally from Israel, Daphna Mor is an internationally renowned musician, hailed by the New York Times and the Chicago Tribune for her virtuosity, as well as a passionate educator.

 Daphna has performed on such prestigious stages as Summer Stage, NY, with the New York Philharmonic at Lincoln Center, and as a soloist at Carnegie Hall.
 She also performed in festivals and concerts in the United States, Canada, Poland, Italy, Spain, Germany, Slovenia, Croatia, Austria, Greece, and Israel.
 Among her many recordings, Daphna appears on Sting’s CD "If On a Winter’s Night."
 Christopher Hunt of MSN writes: "Ms. Mor leaves all who witness her playing with a smiling jaw-dropped expression.”